 Enteric capsules, also known as extended-release capsules, are uniquely designed to resist the acidic environment of the human stomach during the digestive process until they reach the next step of digestion.
-Enteric capsules are treated with a material to prevent or minimize dissolution in the stomach, allowing it only in the small intestine.
+They are treated with a material to prevent or minimize dissolution in the stomach, allowing it only in the small intestine.
 This type of formulation either shields the stomach from a potentially irritating drug or shields the drug from partial degradation in the acidic environment of the stomach.
-Learn why our capsules are different than other enteric capsules…

 How do Enteric Capsules Work?

-After the stomach, the acidity decreases to an almost neutral level in the duodenum, before the pH increases in the small intestine to the slightly alkaline pH 7.4.
-Capsuline Enteric capsules are made with plant-derived HPMC and HPMCP, the latter is the enteric ingredient that only breaks down in environments with a pH of 5.5 or higher, allowing the capsule to pass through the acidic environment of the stomach (pH of 1.5-3.5) without dissolving.
+Capsuline enteric capsules are made with plant-derived HPMC and HPMCP, the latter is the enteric ingredient that only breaks down in environments with a pH of 5.5 or higher, allowing the capsule to pass through the acidic environment of the stomach (pH of 1.5-3.5) without dissolving.

 In other words, this means that they pass through the stomach intact, and then dissolve approximately one to two hours after ingestion when they reach the alkaline environment of the small intestine.

-- The lining of the stomach must be protected from potentially harming or irritating substances; irritating of the stomach can lead to nausea, vomiting and potential injury.
+- The lining of the stomach must be protected from potentially harmful or irritating substances; irritating the stomach can lead to nausea, vomiting, and potential injury.

 - The substance contained within the capsule must reach a lower part of the digestive tract before dissolving to successfully administer the intended contents.